worfinator/PIFace_Alarm/README.md

   ]
 }`

 There are example messages, a device shadow, and policy within the [./samples/awsIOT]](./samples/awsIOT) directory.
-The default is configured to use the pi_alarm topic for status events and control.
+The default is configured to use the `piface_alarm` topic for status events and control.

 Within the AWS IOT Core console, select the "Test" option to open the MQTT client.
-Then subscribe to the correct topic, the default is `pi_alarm`, you should the be able to see messages sent from the pi_alarm service.
+Then subscribe to the correct topic, the default is `piface_alarm`, you should the be able to see messages sent from the piface_alarm service.

 ![MQTT Subscribe](./samples/Subscribe.GIF)